Public Art in Swindon: White Horse Pacified.

 ‘White Horse Pacified 1987.
 Artist: Julie Livsey.
 Materials: Steel and concrete.
 Project details: The sculpture was completed during an international artist exchange between Swindon and Lisbon, Portugal.
 Funded by the Calouste Gulbenkian Foundation, Southern Arts, Wiltshire County Council and Thamesdown Borough Council.
 The work is an interpretation of the famous chalk cut white horses surrounding Swindon’.

-This thing can be walked, even cycled.
+You can walk or even cycle this trail.
 It can be pic-nic(ed) There’s pub stops and play parks and out-door gyms along the way.
 It’s a great with a dog.
-Yeah – if you just want to romp through it all it can be done in a couple of hours.
+Yeah – if you want to romp through it all, you could do it in a couple of hours.
 But hey – you could actually make a whole day of this thing.
 But nobody knows about it!
 Well not enough people anyroad!!!

 Anyway dear readers, next up is ‘Hey Diddle Diddle”.
 I’ll leave you to think on that one.
 Until next time….
 Here is a link to a map of this sculpture trail.